18/10/14

 He outlines the charity has reported an increase in the numbers seeking emergency accommodation at both its Fairgreen Hostel for homeless men and its Osterley Lodge service for women and children in Salthill.
 “This, in combination with the shortage of affordable housing in Galway city, is contributing to a situation where there is an increase in the numbers of people rough sleeping and in families living in overcrowded situations with other family members and friends.”

 COPE Galway provided emergency accommodation to 24 families during the first nine months of this year, according to Mr O’Connor.
 This compares with a total of 18 families for the whole of last year.
 Many families living in private rented accommodation are getting notices to quit because of receivership sales or because they cannot afford the hikes in rent, he explains.
 Some people are resorting to sleeping in squats.
 Up to eight people sleep rough some nights.
+“We understand there are a couple of squats in operation, one is in pretty poor condition.
+We hear anecdotal reports that there are houses in the east side of the city which are being squatted but they do not come on to our radar.”

 He says the charity is putting its Cold Weather Response in place to help homeless people during the winter months ahead.
 “We are making provision for an additional nine beds - by making use of communal space - at the Fairgreen Hostel.
 Osterley Lodge for women is busier now than it used to be.
 Most nights it is full.”
 Mr O’Connor’s comments come in the wake of Budget 2015.
 He welcomes the measures included which address social housing but warns of the need for immediate action.